mondeja/pymarketcap/README.md

 ```

 ## Documentation:
 All methods are self explained in doctrings.
-Also, you can see all availablee methods at [pymarketcap/docs](https://github.com/mondeja/pymarketcap/blob/master/pymarketcap/docs/README.md).
+Also, you can see all available methods at [pymarketcap/docs](https://github.com/mondeja/pymarketcap/blob/master/pymarketcap/docs/README.md).

 ## Contribute